Boost Adoption with Inbox

-Surely you’ve heard from some sales guru by now that “email is dead.”
-They do have a point that we’re moving to new ways of communicating.
-We text our bosses, talk with coworkers on Salesforce Chatter or instant message, and catch up with remote colleagues on video chat.
+Surely you’ve heard from some sales expert by now that “email is dead.”
+It’s true that we’re moving to new ways of communicating.
+We text our bosses, collaborate internally and externally on Slack, and catch up on video conferences.
 But those are all internal relationships.
 What about prospects?

 Despite technological advances, a large majority of prospects and customers still want to communicate by email.
 How often do you text a prospect to introduce yourself?
 Probably not often, or at least not successfully!
-And sure, you can get a video meeting sometimes, but more often, people prefer to have a quick conversation over email and move on with their day.
+And sure, you can get a video meeting sometimes, but you need a mechanism to help you book the meeting.
+Email communication is still a huge part of the selling motion.

 This is the reality: Your salespeople need to be in their inboxes, because that’s where their customers are.
 But that necessity brings a couple problems with it.

 - A lot of deal information is stashed in their inbox, where it’s not doing much good to anyone who wants to collaborate on the deal, or a manager who needs insight.
 And what if someone leaves the company?
 That’s a lot of information lost.
 In fact, 79% of opportunity data never makes it to a CRM.

 - If you do have amazing reps who share their key deal info in a CRM, they’re still spending a lot of time toggling between systems instead of just selling.